Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Introduction

 \section{Introduction}

-Deep neural networks have demonstrated superior performance in computer vision tasks like classification and recognition \cite{lecun2015deep}.
+Deep neural networks have demonstrated superior performance in computer vision tasks \cite{lecun2015deep}.
 Most deep learning methods assume that the training and test data are drawn from the same distribution.
-Thus, they fails to handle real-world scenarios with out-of-distribution (OOD) inputs that are not present in the training data \cite{quinonero2008dataset}.
+Thus, they fail to handle real-world scenarios with out-of-distribution (OOD) inputs that are not present in the training data \cite{quinonero2008dataset}.
 Failures in distinguishing these OOD inputs from in-distribution (ID) data may lead to potentially catastrophic decisions, especially in safety-critical applications like autonomous driving or medical systems \cite{chen2021robust}.
+In open-set applications, encountering unexpected OOD inputs is a common occurrence.
+Consequently, detecting and rejecting these OOD inputs has emerged as a significant challenge in the secure deployment of deep neural networks.